Timing and Structure

 - Solve common PDE's (particularly the Laplace, Poisson, heat conduction and wave equations) with simple boundary conditions by the method of separation of variables.

-The course provides an elementary introduction to vector calculus and aims to familiarise the student with the basic ideas of the differential calculus (the vector gradient, divergence and curl) and the integral calculus (line, surface and volume integrals and the theorems of Gauss and Stokes).
+The course provides an introduction to vector calculus and aims to familiarise the student with the ideas of the differential calculus (the vector gradient, divergence and curl) and the integral calculus (line, surface and volume integrals and the theorems of Gauss and Stokes).
 The physical interpretation of the mathematical ideas will be stressed throughout via applications which centre on the derivation and manipulation of the common partial differential equations of engineering.
 The analytical solution of simple partial differential equations by the method of separation of variables will also be discussed.

 A knowledge of the following Part IA lecture material on functions of more than one variable will be assumed: representation of curves and surfaces (including parametric representation); partial differentiation; total and perfect differentials; Taylor series; maxima and minima.